hungchun0201/NTUclassCrawler/readme.md

 ```
 ## Examples

-If you want to find the class whose name is ¾÷¾¹¾Ç²ß in EECS and store the result to excel with filename <code>ML.xls</code>, you can use
+If you want to find the class whose name is æ©Ÿå™¨å­¸ç¿’ in EECS and store the result to excel with filename <code>ML.xls</code>, you can use
 ```
-python3 crawl.py --search-opt Title=¾÷¾¹¾Ç²ß --save ML.xls -b 9
+python3 crawl.py --search-opt Title=æ©Ÿå™¨å­¸ç¿’ --save ML.xls -b 9
 ```
 or maybe you just want to find the classes teached in Bioresources and Agriculture college, you can just type
 ```
 python3 crawl.py -b 6
 ```

 ## The problem you probably will meet

 If you failed to write the data in excel file, try to install openpyxl by typing